ilcardella/ArduinoCoffeeMachine/README.md

 - [SDD1306Ascii](https://github.com/greiman/SSD1306Ascii)
 - [MAX6675](https://github.com/adafruit/MAX6675-library)

-### Configuration

-The code configuration is contained in a "static" `struct` in the file `Configuration.h`.
-To change the default configuration just edit the default value of the desired parameter.

 ### Makefile

-The `Makefile` at the project root is the entrypoint for development actions such as build, test and build the docs.
+The `Makefile` at the project root directory provides targets to build the code and the documentation.

 ### Build

 You can build the code with different approaches:
-- with the Arduino IDE opening the `GaggiaPIDController.ino` sketch
+- with the Arduino IDE opening the `CoffeeMachine.ino` sketch
-- with VSCode and the [Arduino extension](https://marketplace.visualstudio.com/items?itemName=vsciot-vscode.vscode-arduino) opening the `GaggiaPIDController.ino` sketch
+- with VSCode and the [Arduino extension](https://marketplace.visualstudio.com/items?itemName=vsciot-vscode.vscode-arduino) opening the `CoffeeMachine.ino` sketch
 - with `make build` using Docker

 #### Build with Docker